Radicalization: Definitions

 There is no universally accepted definition of radicalization.
 One of the difficulties with defining radicalization appears to be the importance of the context to determine what is perceived as radicalization.
 Therefore, radicalization can mean different things to different people.
 Presented below is a list of definitions used by different governments.

 European Union

-The European Commission defined and coined the term "radicalization" in the year 2005 as follows: "Violent radicalisation" is the phenomenon of people embracing opinions, views and ideas which could lead to acts of terrorism as defined in Article 1 of the Framework Decision on Combating Terrorism.
+The European Commission defined the term "radicalization" in the year 2005 as follows: "Violent radicalisation" is the phenomenon of people embracing opinions, views and ideas which could lead to acts of terrorism as defined in Article 1 of the Framework Decision on Combating Terrorism.
 The term "violent radicalisation" originated in EU policy circles and was coined after the Madrid bombing of 11 March 2004.
 It was not widely used in social science as a concept but it obviously refers to a process of socialisation leading to the use of violence.
 In an initiating report of the European Commission's Expert Group on Violent Radicalisation – based on four deepening studies – the research paradigm has been opened for further scientific research, also flanked by research grants and funding via different security research programs.